1 Corinthians 9:1

 but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified.

 (a) I discipline my body.
 There is value in physical exercise (1 Tim.
 4:8).
 Paul walked hundreds of miles every year.
 If he hadn’t been fit, he could not have reached as many people with the gospel.
-The only way you could stop Paul traveling, was to lock him up.

 Further reading: “Disqualified for the prize?”